 In a thermostatted molecular simulation domain, the coherent energy contained in an acoustic wave is transferred to atoms at random times via the stochastic nature of the interactions of atoms as the wave propagates, which leads to an eventual reduction of the magnitude of the rarefaction and compression.
 Hence, the lost work or entropy generation can be considered as the incoherent energy associated with the loss mechanisms.
 Therefore, distinguishing the incoherent energy from the coherent acoustic energy in each microscopic bin along the wave path would give the total losses in the system.
-In the above calculations of the exergy flux, it can be noticed that all power terms represent the coherent energy in the system, which means the lost work or entropy generation would be equivalent to the incoherent energy in the system as the lost work is converted to random energy of the gas atoms.
+In the above calculations of the exergy flux, it can be noticed that all power terms represent the coherent energy in the system as the lost work is converted to random energy of the gas atoms.

-3.2.
-Attenuation from the Theory of Continuum Mechanics
+B. Attenuation from the Theory of Continuum Mechanics